o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 {{< video src="/images/atom-guide/six-point-lighting/directional-lighting.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Video of changing direction of the light applied onto the six-point lighting cloud." >}}

 ### Add image-based lighting
 You may notice that the shadows in the cloud are mostly grey, which doesn't reflect the environment well.
 If you turn off all lighting and rotate the material, the six-point lighting material changes colors unnaturally.
-This is because the template files include the standard IBL method from StandardPBR.
 Therefore, you will also customize IBL in the six-point lighting material type.

 On 3D objects, IBL works by sending raycasts from the normal at each pixel on the material to the sky box.
 The raycasts take the color of the sky box and reflect that color on the material.

-The six-point lighting material can't use this method because the raycasts would all be sent from the normal of the plane.
+Since the six-point lighting material is a 2D object, you can't use this method; all of the raycasts would send from the normal of the plane.
 Therefore, instead of using normals, you can use the six directions to approximate the IBL.

 {{< note >}}
 Note that a proper depth map would give proper normals so the 3D IBL method may work.
 However, since this tutorial doesn't cover depth, we provide this approximation method via custom IBL.
 {{< /note >}}

  For each pixel, you will perform a raycast in six directions.
 This gets the colors of the sky box at each direction.
-Then, you will multiply those colors by how much the texel should light up in the corresponding directions.
+Then, you will multiply those colors by texel's lighting intensity from the corresponding directions.
 Finally, add those together to get the overall IBL.

 1. Open `SixPointLighting.azsli`.